November 7, 2024

 Not only does video help convey the personality and values of a company, therefore more effectively attracting the right kinds of followers and ideal customers; it’s also an extremely powerful way of communicating the benefits of products and services.

-These insights are compelling – and are reflected by the updates Instagram is making to the platform.
+These insights are compelling – and are reflected by the updates Instagram has made to the platform.
 It’s clear that video content is very much the focus.

-Video should be a core part of every brand, business and content creators’ Instagram strategy in 2021 to better connect with audiences and increase engagement rate.
+Video should be a core part of every brand, business and content creators’ Instagram strategy to better connect with audiences and increase engagement rate.

 After all, Instagram updates the app and adds new features in response to consumer trends.
 If video is where the platform is headed, it’s because this is how the majority of people prefer to consume content.